EugeneKrapivin/ComoEngineeringBlogPosts/[[The trouble of having multiple message schedulers on a service bus.md

-[[ opening line]]Sometimes while using a service bus you'll need to schedule messages (heartbeats, scheduled maintenance, etc.).
+[[ opening line]]Sometimes while using a service bus you'll need to schedule messages, such as heartbeats and scheduled maintenance.
-Scheduling may seem like a simple task, but if you do it wrong, it can turn out to be your greatest nightmare.
+Scheduling may seem like a simple task, but if you run into the problems we'll talk about here, it can turn out to be your greatest nightmare.

 There are many different scheduling mechanisms on a variety of service bus implementations.
 This post will focus on [RabbitMQ](http://www.rabbitmq.com/), [Masstransit](http://masstransit-project.com/) and [Quartz.NET](http://www.quartz-scheduler.net/).